-- a) Setup Environment Variables. - Required Configure the Environment Variables for licensing (see section 3.1) Optional Configure OA_ADMIN_xx if you want to configure a central network directory containing preferences and license timeout information. - See section 3.2 for information on other optional Environment Variables. - b) Configure the preference file "oa_pref" (see section 4) If you have cloned an installation you can skip this. - c) Configure license timeout information (see section 5). - d) Optional Configure Oasys SHELL for submitting LS-DYNA analysis (see section 6).
+Required - Configure the Environment Variables for licensing (see section 3.1) Optional - Configure OA\ADMIN\xx if you want to configure a central network directory containing preferences and license timeout information.
+See section 3.2 for information on other optional Environment Variables.

+- b) Configure the preference file "oa\pref" (see section 4) If you have cloned an installation you can skip this. - c) Configure license timeout information (see section 5). - d) Optional Configure Oasys SHELL for submitting LS-DYNA analysis (see section 6).